watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 Figure 3 shows an example of SFC with two network service functions.
 Firstly, the SRv6 SR source node classifies the flow and encapsulates it with an SRH containing the segment list <S1, S2>.
-Next, the SRv6 Service Function Node (S1) receives the packet and applies network function associated End.AN.
+Next, the SRv6 Service Function Node (S1) receives the packet and applies a network function associated End.AN.
-Finally, the SRv6 Service Function Node (S2) receives the packet and also applies network function associated End.AN, thus achieving SFC.
+Finally, the SRv6 Service Function Node (S2) receives the packet and also applies a network function associated End.AN, thus achieving SFC.

 SRv6 proxy を用いない転送を実現している。